 You can feel yourself a real traveler in this very institution, where the cuisines of peoples and countries of the world are intertwined in many ways, preserving uniqueness and modern details.
 Spend a relaxing evening near the Bolsa Palace and the banks of the Duero River right in the city centre.
 Be sure to try Kraft beer and any of the dishes in the menu, because the whole kitchen is wonderful, has an original combination of ingredients and their freshness.

-The people of Porto are referred to as "tripeiros", which means "treacle eaters".
-The soup from it has always been and is a popular dish of the city.
-Be sure to try this signature delicacy at one of the local restaurants.
-And in the architectural sense the city is very diverse: there are both medieval monuments and modern buildings that you will see.
+The people of Porto are called "tripeiros", which means "tripe eaters".
+The soup has always been and still is a popular dish in the city.
+Be sure to try this specialty in one of the local restaurants.
+And architecturally, the city is very varied, with medieval monuments and modern buildings to be seen.

 Delicious coffee, muesli with yoghurt and a fruit vase - this is what visitors to the cafe Mesa 325 choose.
 The morning will be wonderful in a pleasant and cozy atmosphere.
 The cafe is open from 8:30 to 19:30.

 After breakfast, head to the Holy Trinity Church to be inspired by 19th century religious architecture.
 Its facade hasn't been restored in a long time, so it looks a couple of centuries older.

 One of the oldest bookstores, which takes the entrance fee, because it is not only the museum of ancient interiors (in the XVIII century, everything was treated as a work of art), it is also a model of atmosphere.
 A bookstore where you want to wander for hours and then sit down on one of the steps of numerous intertwining stairs and read all the books in the store to a single one.
 Everyone knows that it was this store that inspired Joan Rowling in the descriptions of the magic bookstore.
 Maybe you'll find inspiration here, too.